se8un/tg-bot/README.md

 ### To transform text, enter a sentence after /t
 - Example: /t THIS IS AN EXAMPLE OF WRONG LINE, WHERE AFTER THE COMMA, SMALL LETTERS. and after the dots are BIG!
 - Answer: This is an example of an incorrect line, where there are small letters after the comma.
 And after that there are big dots!

+background.py - if you need to raise your server (on a flask) and deploy it, for example, on a replit.